Rilmxp/Library/README.md

 Link to website: https://rilmxp-library.netlify.app/

-Library is an HTTP messages-based website which fetches books and its contents on demand.
+A book search website created entirely with JavaScript that fetches books and their descriptions on demand.
+It promotes book reading as per the UN's Quality Education goal.

-All HTTP requests are made to the Open Library APIs at https://openlibrary.org/developers/api
+All async requests are made to the Open Library APIs at https://openlibrary.org/developers/api

 ## Description